TU Dresden

 Tel.+49 (0)351 458 – 0 Fax+49 (0)351 458 – 4340 E-Mailinfo@uniklinikum-dresden.de Webwww.uniklinikum-dresden.de

-As a hospital of supra-maximum medical care, the Dresden University Hospital is open to the people of the region, but also beyond, in all areas of inpatient as well as outpatient medical care.
-The Dresden University Medicine is a leader in the treatment of complex, very serious or rare diseases.
-The University Hospital Carl Gustav Carus with its know-how is an important partner for established physicians as well as hospitals in Dresden and East Saxony.
+As a hospital providing supra-maximal care, the University Hospital Dresden is open to the people in the region and beyond in all areas of inpatient and outpatient care.
+Dresden's University Hospital is a leader in the treatment of complex, particularly serious or rare diseases.
+With its expertise, the Carl Gustav Carus University Hospital is an essential partner for doctors in private practice as well as hospitals in Dresden and Eastern Saxony.

 Universitätsklinikum Carl Gustav Carus Dresden